blazklobucar/ljubljana-street-trees/README.md

 # ljubljana-street-trees
-Inventory of public street trees in Ljubljana, Slovenia.
+## Inventory of public street trees in Ljubljana, Slovenia.

+The public company SNAGA in Ljubljana runs an inventory of trees in public domain for management purposes and they provided the baseline data for the analysis.

-CVS file are the results from i-Tree model for individual tree, trees have unique IDs in the TREEID column
+CVS file are the results from i-Tree model for ecosystem services as developed by USDA Forestry service (itreetools.org).
+Each tree has unique IDs in the TREEID column.

-The shapefile was exported from ESRI ArcGIS Pro, they contain the geometry of trees as well as the results of the model
+The shapefile rar-file was exported from ESRI ArcGIS Pro, the files contain the geometry of trees as well as the results of the model per individual tree.